 Phantom is Rogue Company’s standard sniper class and she is one of the few characters that can fully ADS when looking down her sniper scope.
 While being able to down an enemy with one well-placed headshot may sound great, it does take a lot of practice and skill to pull off.
 Despite Phantom’s huge damage potential, it’s her lack of consistency that lands her in our B-tier bracket.

 Even if you do manage to secure a couple of kills, Phantom’s first-person view (when scoped) does drastically limit your overall vision, often leaving you vulnerable to enemy fire.
-Positioning and good map knowledge is key to your success, so if you’re willing to put in the time, then Phantom can be an absolute beast on the battlefield.
+Positioning and good map knowledge are key to your success, so if you’re willing to put in the time, then she can be an absolute beast on the battlefield.

 While Vy’s Vile Poison ability offers some of the best zoning potential in the game, you’ll need to have a decent read on your opponents.
 However, this is a small price to pay when you can melt through multiple enemies’ health with one well-placed noxious grenade.